Professional course Air Quality Action Planning

 How to apply

-You will have the option to book on one or multiple topics as well as choosing your preferred method of study (materials only or materials + live session):
+Please complete the online booking form.
+You will have the option to book on one or multiple topics as well as choosing your preferred method of study (Materials Access Only or Materials + Live Session):

 For further information

 - Email: For specific questions in relation to the course, i.e. content, suitability, assessments, etc. please contact the Programme Leader, Dr Jo Barnes (Jo.Barnes@uwe.ac.uk).
 For all queries regarding administration aspects of registration, i.e. dates, fees, etc. please contact us using the online enquiry form link or phone number below.